Create a Third Party Exam

 undefined

-8) For all third party exams, Honorlock requires a password to be set to prevent testers from bypassing the Honorlock authentication.
-This password must not be shared with any students.
-To register a third party exam with Honorlock, set a password in your third party platform for the exam.
-This password should be unique to the exam, meaning you should not use the same password for all exams in your third party platform.
+8) For all third-party exams, Honorlock requires a password to be set to prevent tester takers from bypassing the Honorlock authentication.
+This password must not be shared with any test takers.
+To register a third-party exam with Honorlock, set a password in your third-party platform for the exam.
+This password should be unique to the exam, meaning you should not use the same password for all exams in your third-party platform.
 After setting the password, copy and paste it under the "Exam Password" field in Honorlock.

-Note: If you do not set a password on the exam, students will be able to start the exam un-proctored.
+Note: If you do not set a password for the exam, test takers will be able to start it unproctored.

 9) Select your preferred proctoring settings for the exam.
-For an in-depth explanation of each of these options, please scroll down to the Proctoring Settings section of this guide.
+The Proctoring Settings section of this guide provides an in-depth explanation of each option.

-10) Enable the Student Guidelines and clarifying info in the Additional Instructions section.
-Add in any Accommodation info as well.
-For more information, please visit Accomodation with Honorlock .
+10) Enable the Student Guidelines and clarifying information in the Additional Instructions section.
+Add any Accommodation information as well.
+For more information, please visit Accommodations with Honorlock.

 For an in-depth explanation of each of these options, please scroll down to the Student Guidelines section of this guide.